-His research uses empirical and analytical models to study the effect of social media on stock market and product sales, the competition between print books and e-books, the Internet markets’ “Long Tail” phenomenon, the firm’s product variety/assortment decision, and the effect of technology use on consumers’ shopping behaviors.
-He has also written papers on the different pricing models in online advertising and the different mechanisms to protect online consumers’ privacy.
+His research uses empirical and analytical models to study social media, mobile commerce, electronic commerce, omni-channel retailing, retailers’ product variety/assortment decision, and consumers’ online and offline shopping behaviors.
+He has also written papers on pricing models in online advertising and online consumer privacy protection.

-His research has been published in top journals such as Management Science, Information Systems Research, Review of Financial Studies, MIT Sloan Management Review, and Economic Inquiry.
-His research has been discussed extensively and cited by media outlets such as Wall Street Journal, New York Times, Reuters, Bloomberg, InformationWeek, Wired Magazine, TIME Magazine, INC. Magazine, National Public Radio, Atlanta Journal-Constitution, Atlanta Channel 2 (WSBTV), SeeakingAlpha.com, Bankrate.com, etc. His papers have been adopted for classroom use by many top universities in the United States and internationally.
+His research has been published in top journals such as Management Science, Information Systems Research, Review of Financial Studies, MIT Sloan Management Review, Economic Inquiry, International Journal of Industrial Organization, and Management Information Systems Quarterly.
+His research has been discussed and cited by media outlets such as Wall Street Journal, New York Times, Reuters, Bloomberg, InformationWeek, Wired Magazine, TIME Magazine, INC. Magazine, National Public Radio, Atlanta Journal-Constitution, Atlanta Channel 2 (WSBTV), SeekingAlpha.com, Bankrate.com, Wallethub.com, etc. His papers have been adopted for classroom use by many top universities around the world.

 He has won research awards such as the inaugural Management Science Best Paper Award in Information Systems, Jay Ross Young Faculty Scholar Award,and John and Mary Willis Young Faculty Scholar Award.
 He has been nominated for Purdue University’s Teaching For Tomorrow Award, and has been a Hesburgh Award Teaching Fellow at Georgia Tech.

-Dr. Hu is an Associate Editor for journals such as Management Science (since 2011) and Information Systems Research (since 2012), and for conferences such as International Conference on Information Systems.
+Dr. Hu is an Associate Editor for Management Science (since 2011), and has served as an Associate Editor for Information Systems Research (2012-2016) and a Track Chair and Associate Editor for conferences such as International Conference on Information Systems.

 Brynjolfsson, Erik, Yu (Jeffrey) Hu, and Michael D. Smith.
 2006.
 “From Niches to Riches: The Anatomy of the Long Tail.”
 Sloan Management Review, 47(4) 67-71.